-Figure 7.
-Support for Proactive Approach by President Park
+Figure 7: Support for Proactive Approach by President Park

-Finally, a majority of the Korean public remained in favor of President Park taking a proactive approach to improving relations with Japan.
-While the support for a summit decreased significantly, there was little change in views on this proactive role.
-As illustrated in Figure 7, even after Prime Minister Abe's Yasukuni visit 57.8% of Koreans thought President Park should play a proactive role to improve Korea-Japan relations.
-Japan as a Strategic Partner Despite current tensions, the public does not want to see a further deterioration in Korea-Japan relations.
+IV.
+Japan as a Strategic Partner

+Despite current tensions, the public does not want to see a further deterioration in Korea-Japan relations.
 Although there is doubt about the effectiveness of a summit, a near majority remained in favor of holding one.
 The public wants President Park to work to improve the relations and supports GSOMIA.
 How can these incongruous opinions be understood?

-A closer look at the polling offers a clue: China
+A closer look at the poll results offers a clue: China.

 China has become one of the most favorable countries in Korea since the successful summit between President Park and President Xi Jinping in June 2013.
 The favorability of China reached 4.9 in July following the summit and 62.5% stated that the Korea-China relationship was a cooperative one at that time, an increase of 10pp from the previous month.
 Even at the end of 2013, the relationship continues to be seen as much more cooperative than in 2012.

 A shared grievance over Japan's perceived whitewashing of history and territorial disputes has created a large swath of common ground between South Korea and China.
 This common ground could serve as an area of cooperation as they try to work together to pressure Japan on a range of sensitive issues.
-This is something that the Korean public would support, with 74.5% stating Korea should cooperate with China to resolve historical disputes with Japan in late December 2013.
+This is something that the Korean public would support, with 74.5% stating Korea should cooperate with China to resolve historical disputes with Japan.
 But the data also suggests that the Korean public views China with caution.

 To many Koreans, China poses a threat to regional security.
 When asked about the necessity to cooperate with Japan on security in the event of China's rise, 63.9% stated that such cooperation would be necessary.
-Only 26.2% said it would be unnecessary (Figure 8).
+Only 26.2% said it would be unnecessary.